refi64/protic/README.md

 ### Assigning and using variables

-Here's a basic pH file:
+Here's a basic protic file:

 ```html
 <+ set a="foo" b="bar">